Launched 11 years ago, in 2007, by the then ITU Secretary-General, Dr. Hamadoun I. Touré (2007 -2014), the ITU Global Cybersecurity Agenda (GCA)

-The GCA has fostered initiatives such as the
+The GCA has fostered initiatives, such as Child Online Protection

-and the ITU-IMPACT partnership, together with the support of leading global players from all stakeholder groups, is currently deploying cybersecurity solutions to countries around the world.The GCA is built upon the following five strategic pillars, also known as work areas:
+, and together with the support of leading global players from all stakeholder groups, continues to deploy cybersecurity solutions to countries around the world.The GCA is built upon the following five strategic pillars, also known as work areas: